|Nutrition Facts (per serving)|

-- Place all ingredients in a dry frying pan over medium-high heat.
+Place all of the ingredients in a dry frying pan over medium-high heat.
 Stir continuously for 1 minute, or until pan is very hot.
 Then reduce heat to medium and continue stirring 6 to 10 minutes.
 This will lightly toast the spices, leaving them even more fragrant and tasty.

-- Place toasted spices in the grinder and grind well to make your curry powder.
+Place the toasted spices in the grinder and grind well to make your curry powder.

 If Using Ground Spices

-- When using this powder for curry, be sure to add 1 to 2 bay leaves to your curry pot.
+When cooking with this curry powder, be sure to add 1 to 2 bay leaves to your curry pot.

 - Feel free to adjust the spiciness of the curry powder according to your preference.